Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 5.3.1 The Role of the break Statement

 Now, let’s take a closer look at the mysterious `break` statement.
-As we've seen, executing a `break` statement causes the program to “break™ out of the `switch` statement; execution continues at the next statement after the `switch`.
+As we've seen, executing a `break` statement causes the program to “break" out of the `switch` statement; execution continues at the next statement after the `switch`.

 The reason that we need break has to do with the fact that the `switch` statement is really a form of “computed jump.”
 When the controlling expression is evaluated, control jumps to the case label matching the value of the `switch` expression.
 A case label is nothing more than a marker indicating a position within the `switch`, When the last statement in the case has been executed, control “falls through” to the first statement in the following case; the case label for the next case is ignored.
 Without `break` (or some other jump statement), control will flow from one case into the next.
 Consider the following switch statement: